-Eligibility requires consistent and reasonable monthly income
+Eligibility requires a consistent and reasonable monthly income

 Chapter 13 essentially permits the bankruptcy trustee and creditors to require you to complete an aggressive repayment plan to satisfy your reorganized debts.
 You have a better chance of protecting your home from creditors.
 The same goes for your car — in fact, a plan may require you to prepay future monthly payments on your car, saving you interest costs.
-As with Chapter 7, filing for Chapter 13 bankruptcy triggers an automatic stay against creditors’ efforts to collect the debts you owe them, including wage garnishments, foreclosure actions and car repossessions that may be under way.
-Of course, once the repayment plan goes into effect, there will be one garnishment you still have to endure — the payments that go your Chapter 13 repayment plan.
+As with Chapter 7, filing for Chapter 13 bankruptcy triggers an automatic stay against creditors’ efforts to collect the debts you owe them, including wage garnishments, foreclosure actions, and car repossessions that may be underway.
+Of course, once the repayment plan goes into effect, there will be one garnishment you still have to endure — the payments that go toward your Chapter 13 repayment plan.

 In Chapter 7 bankruptcy, your unsecured debt is written off, as may be all of your remaining home mortgage.
 In Chapter 13, you continue to shoulder all your debts, though the terms of your loans may be rearranged to make repayment easier.
 Debts for which you remain obligated include:

 As noted, some of these debts may be renegotiated or rescheduled.
 Your bankruptcy trustee and creditors work with you to develop a repayment plan that will last for a three- to five-year period.
 The plan anticipates applying all of your disposable income to repaying your debt.
 At the end of the repayment period, you may be excused from any remaining unsecured debts, but you will still be responsible for your secured debts.

 Chapter 13 is similar to Chapter 7 in that you must submit your prior six months’ income, minus certain expenses, to a means test.
 And as with Chapter 7, you will need to complete both a debtor education course and a credit counseling course.